MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     ??????? ??? ??? ??? ??? ??? ???
     ???????            ???  ???    ???   ???    ??? ???
     PFV:P3PL:make:A3SG boat DEF.PL chief DEF.SG man young
-    'The young man made a boat for the chiefs'
+    'The young man made (a boat/boats) for the chiefs'

     ??????? ????? ??? ??? ??? ??? ???
     ???????            ?????     ???    ???   ???    ???  ???